OpenRTX/openrtx.github.io/rtxlink.md

 #### Get Requests

 A get request is used by the rtxlink client to request the value of given entity.
-The command frame has a fixed length of three bytes, with the opcode set to 0x47 (ASCII character 'D').
+The command frame has a fixed length of three bytes, with the opcode set to 0x47 (ASCII character 'G').
 Following the opcode there are two bytes containing the resource ID.
 In response to a get request the host sends either a data response frame or, in case of failures, an ack frame reporting an error code.

 |  0  |  1 |  2 |